 How adept are your employees at networking for career development?
-Practical steps to build professional relationships, increase career satisfaction and empower people to fulfil their potential.
+Follow these practical steps to build professional relationships, increase career satisfaction and empower people to fulfil their potential.

 When it comes to careers there is no mistaking that other people play a key role; family, teachers, early career decision influencers, those who hired us, managers, peers, and inspirational role models all play a part.

 Some argue that our ‘social capital’ determines whether we succeed.
 For many this is a limitation; they simply don’t have the relationships to help them break into the job market or make progress in their career.
 Employers and professional bodies do a lot to support careers; providing individuals with access to development, mentoring, and sponsorship.
 Indeed, many are also taking positive action to increase diversity and inclusion so that everyone can reach their potential.

 What has always interested me is how we can empower individuals to own their career development by practising daily career habits that make a difference.
 Building and nurturing a professional network is one of them.

 Much can be done to build these important relationships.
 It’s all about being true to yourself, reciprocity, being intentional, and having a goal in mind.